 Craig Campbell - Argyll & Bute, Inverclyde, Renfrewshire, East Renfrewshire and West Dunbartonshire

-For the last almost 12 years, Craig has been self employed in a consultancy capacity.
+For the last 15 years, Craig has been self employed in a consultancy capacity.
 His main fields of interest are small business finance and career guidance.
 He has held a number of non-executive directorships and is increasingly focussed on voluntary work including with the Princes Trust, The Margaret Murdoch Trust and the Children’s Hearings System.
 Craig is also a Humanist Celebrant delivering wedding, funeral and naming ceremonies.

 Ian Gossip - Aberdeen City and Aberdeenshire